greg-js/arch-wiki-md-repo/wiki/_content/english/Qt.md

 If you have GTK+ and Qt applications, their looks might not exactly blend in very well.
 If you wish to make your GTK+ styles match your Qt styles please read [Uniform look for Qt and GTK applications](/index.php/Uniform_look_for_Qt_and_GTK_applications "Uniform look for Qt and GTK applications").

-### Configuration of Qt apps under environments other than KDE
+### Configuration of Qt5 apps under environments other than KDE

 Unlike Qt4, Qt5 doesn't ship a qtconfig utility to configure fonts, icons or styles.
 Instead, it will try to use the settings from the running DE.
 In KDE or GNOME this works well, but in other less popular DEs or WM it can lead to missing icons in Qt5 applications.
 One way to solve this is to fake the running desktop environment by setting `XDG_CURRENT_DESKTOP=KDE` or `GNOME`, and then using the corresponding configuration application to set the desired icon set.

 Another solution is provided by the [qt5ct](https://www.archlinux.org/packages/?name=qt5ct) package, which provides a DE independent Qt5 QPA and a configuration utility.
 After installing the package, run `qt5ct` to set an icon theme, and set the environment variable `QT_QPA_PLATFORMTHEME="qt5ct"` so that the settings are picked up by Qt applications.
+Alternatively, use `--platformtheme qt5ct` as argument to the Qt5 application.

 If the below errors are received, and some icons still do not appear in some of the apps, install [oxygen](https://www.archlinux.org/packages/?name=oxygen) and [oxygen-icons](https://www.archlinux.org/packages/?name=oxygen-icons):